phbits/WebsiteFailedLogins/README.md

 - WinEvent - Write an event based on the `[WinEvent]` settings.

+## [Alert] DataType ##

+Alert data can be provided in different formats making it easier to work with.

+- text - Similar to printing out each line of an array, this option just provides text.
+- xml - Alert data can be deserialized into an object using: [System.Management.Automation.PSSerializer]::Deserialize()
+- json - The ConvertFrom-Json cmdlet can be used to easily work with the data.

 ## [Smtp] To ##

 Recipient email address for the alert.